1. George Will has penned an excellent evaluation of the Supreme Court's opinion in the Ricci v. New Haven case. Among

 Jonathan Alter of Newsweek has just published a noteworthy column on the prospects of educational reform under President Obama.
 The piece, entitled "Obama v. the Educrat Blob" and can be found here:

 Alter reveals that, in California at least, the state evaluates its teachers without regard to the success of its students.
 That is to say, a teacher can apparently receive a stellar evaluation even if all of the students in his or her class regress during the year under the teacher's tutelage.
 (This is my example, not Alter's.)
 Alter also highlights a recent report finding that 99 percent of the nation's teachers receive "satisfactory" ratings, thereby contributing to the perception among policymakers and others that teachers are interchangeable/fungible widgets (or, as one of my economics professors in college would have put it "a lump of labor.").
 In point of fact, Alter notes, teachers are not fungible; some are very good, and some are very bad.
 In this environment, simply adding more teachers, or paying existing teachers more, is not a particularly efficient method of education "reform."
 Indeed, one might even say that it is not "reform" at all, but instead a continuation of our nation's binge spending on primary and secondary education.
-That binge, I should note, has left us spending more per capita on education than all major countries, with "major" defined as those nations with populations of 10 million or more.
+That binge, I should note, has left us spending more per capita on education than any other major country, with "major" defined as those nations with populations of 10 million or more.
 Indeed, even if one includes all countries in the comparison, the USA is third, behind only Switzerland and Norway.
 The data, from the Office of Economic Cooperation and Development, via the U.S. Department of Education, are here.

 At the same time, Alter notes that some states and localities are attempting to draw finer distinctions between mediocre and high quality teachers so they can reward and encourage the latter, although he does not go into much detail about these efforts.